Greater public involvement and participation –

 3 tips for integrating ‘quiet groups’

 Use simple, clear language and short sentences.
-Focus on key messages and explain technical terms in an accessible way.
-Examples help to make abstract concepts tangible.
-Address citizens directly and respectfully – because this is about their everyday lives and their involvement in shaping them.
-A personal approach creates a sense of connection and signals: “Your opinion matters.”
+Focus on key messages and explain technical terms in a way that is easy to understand.
+Examples help to make abstract concepts more tangible.
+Address citizens directly and respectfully – after all, this concerns their everyday lives and their role in shaping them.
+A personal approach fosters a sense of connection and signals: ‘Your opinion matters.’

-engaging citizens, opt for diverse and dialogue-oriented formats.
-Avoid monologues and overloaded presentations; facilitate exchange on an equal footing.
-Provide space for one-to-one conversations, as many members of “quiet groups” prefer to share their thoughts in a personal setting.
+: In public engagement, opt for diverse and dialogue-oriented formats.
+Avoid monologues and overloaded presentations; facilitate discussion on an equal footing.
+Provide space for one-to-one conversations, as many members of ‘quiet groups’ prefer to share their thoughts in a personal setting.

-Provide writing boards and feedback walls so that opinions can be recorded in writing.
-Working in small groups encourages participation, particularly for people who are less active in large gatherings.
-Diverse groups stimulate mutual learning.
+Provide noticeboards and feedback walls so that opinions can be recorded in writing.
+Working in small groups encourages participation, particularly for people who are less active in large groups.
+Diverse groups encourage mutual learning.

-Expand on traditional methods with creative techniques such as storytelling, mind mapping, Lego® Serious Play, walks in the project area or audio recordings.
-This allows you to reach different target groups and increase willingness to participate.
+Expand on traditional methods by incorporating creative techniques such as storytelling, mind mapping, Lego® Serious Play, walks through the project area or audio recordings of participants’ own words.
+This will help you reach different target groups and increase their willingness to participate.

 3. Well-planned logistics

 Choose suitable venues and avoid ‘online-only’ formats – many quiet groups are less tech-savvy.
-If digital participation is necessary, use easy-to-understand tools.
-Local projects should be facilitated as close as possible to the project site; regional topics require less physical proximity.
+If digital participation is necessary, use tools that are easy to understand.
+Local projects should be organised as close as possible to the project site; regional issues require less physical proximity.

-Take different time slots into account: older people are more likely to attend during the day, working people in the evening.
-Ensure accessible entry points and welcome participants in person – an important step in engaging quiet groups and providing guidance.
+Take different time slots into account: older people are more likely to attend during the day, whilst working people tend to come in the evening.
+Ensure accessible entry points and welcome participants in person – an important step towards involving quiet groups and providing guidance.

-Opt for open-plan layouts rather than podium-style setups, which create distance.
-Encourage interaction, including between neighbours, so that quiet groups can join the conversation more easily.
-A small catering service can also help create a welcoming atmosphere and convey appreciation.
+Opt for an open-plan layout rather than podium-style set-ups, which create distance.
+Encourage interaction, including between neighbours, so that quieter groups can join in the conversation more easily.
+A small spread of refreshments can also help create a welcoming atmosphere and show appreciation.

 Conclusion

-Successful public engagement thrives on proximity, dialogue and clarity.
+Successful public participation thrives on proximity, dialogue and clarity.
 Think locally rather than abstractly, informally rather than formally, and continuously rather than sporadically.
-Create opportunities for people to meet and guide citizens through the entire process.
-‘Silent groups’ in particular are a valuable source of knowledge, perspectives and local experience – and should be actively involved from the very start.
+Create opportunities for people to come together and support citizens throughout the entire process.
+‘Quiet groups’ in particular are a valuable source of knowledge, perspectives and regional experience – and should be actively involved from the very start.

 Your Kaltwasser Citizen Communication Team wishes you every success with your next participatory event.

-"Those who welcome "silent groups" in participation processes benefit from the extremely valuable everyday experience of this group for planning projects."
+“Those who welcome ‘silent groups’ into participatory processes benefit from the extremely valuable everyday experiences this group brings to planning projects.”

 Dr. Karin Schrott